 Summiting Aasgard Pass at 7,800 ft elevation is a wonderful feeling, bordering on emotional.

-- You’ve conquered a ridiculously steep pass surrounded by sharp jagged mountain peaks.
+- You’ve conquered a ridiculously steep climb surrounded by sharp jagged mountain peaks.

 - You finally come out of shadow and into the sun if hiking in Fall as we did.